+?
 Verses 13-18 deal with the topic of suffering.
 Peter and many early Christians suffered and were challenged because of their beliefs.
 How does Peter encourage them to respond in this passage?
-Possible Answers: He encourages them to not be frightened, revere Christ, be gentle, respect others, and be willing to suffer.
-In general, Peter instructs believers to welcome suffering that comes about from doing good.

 In verse 14, Peter says that we are blessed if we "suffer for what is right," which seems counterintuitive.
 Have you ever felt blessed after suffering for Christ?
 How did it compare to how you might have expected it to feel?